influxdata/docs-v2/content/flux/v0.x/join-data/_index.md

 #### Data requirements

-To join two streams of data with the `join` package, each stream must have:
+To join data, each input stream must have the following:

 - **One or more columns with common values to join on**.
   Columns do not need identical labels, but they do need to have comparable values.